Subaru-PFS/drp_1d/README.md

     pip install -v . -C build-dir=build-pip

+#### --no-build-isolation

+For developers.
+In order to speed up the compilation of the library and the installation of the python module, you must use the following options `build-dir=build-pip` and `--no-build-isolation`

+These options, requires to mandatory install the following packages in your virtural environement.

+    pip install scikit-build-core numpy setuptools_scm ninja

+Then, you can run the following command to build the library and install the python module

+    pip install -v -C build-dir=build-pip --no-build-isolation

 ### Test C++ part

 To test the C++ part, in `pylibamazed` root directory, run: